 Empire Wellness CBD Hemp Flower is a full spectrum plant flower that contains essential fatty acids, protein, vitamins, minerals, terpenes, aromatic molecules and CBD.
 Each one of our strains on our site has a different look and smell.
 They also provide slightly different effects.

-The CHERRY WINE strain has less than .3% Delta 9 THC which is the legal limit of THC and if you are consuming in moderation you will not fail a drug test, but we do not make any guarantees.
+The FRUIT JUICE strain has less than .3% Delta 9 THC which is the legal limit of THC and if you are consuming in moderation you will not fail a drug test, but we do not make any guarantees.
 See our FAQ page on our site to learn more.

 Here at Empire Wellness quality and safety is very important so each and every batch of CBD flower is tested and approved by the Department of Agriculture prior to distribution.